kelvtang/pons-nft/contracts/README.md

 # Style

-- In the Pons NFT marketplace, properties of the system are enforced by types whenever possible.
+- In the Pons NFT marketplace, properties of the system are enforced by types whenever possible
-- Pons functions use named arguments whenever the correctness of the argument is ambigious given its type, and names are omitted whenever the correctness of the argument is evident given its type
+- Functions use named arguments whenever the correctness of the argument is ambigious given its type, and names are omitted whenever the correctness of the argument is evident given its type
 - Spaces are liberally used to separate tokens
+- Lisp indentation